haneulshin1030/electronic-trading-platform/notebook.md

 We also designed the chat application to be user friendly in its usage: the user can interact with it in a similar way that they would with a standard terminal.
 For instance, they can repeatedly press Enter to create new prompts, and if they enter an invalid prompt, they are told so.

-We also flush the standard output before outputing server responses so that the command prompt remains clean.
+We also flush the standard output before outputting server responses so that the command prompt remains clean.

 ## Edge Cases and Testing

-We address the following edge cases, which can be verified through testing:
+Since our method logic for the regular chat app and gRPC chat app are identical, the unit tests are primarily tested on the original chat app in `regular/unit_test.py`.
+We address the following cases to test the logic of our methods, which cover individual stages of our wire protocol:

+- Listing accounts with an empty parameter returns a list of all users.
+- Listing accounts with a regex parameter returns a matching subset of the user list.
+- Logging in a user returns a successful login statement.
+- Sending a message adds and stores the right formatted message in the global `messages` dictionary.

+Below we've listed some edge case tests we have tested manually but hope to add as unit tests in the future:

 - Throw an error if a client tries to create a username that already exists.